Maxine Waters: Cuba

-Waters has visited Cuba a number of times, praising Fidel Castro's moves towards democracy.
-She also criticized previous U.S. efforts to overthrow him and demanded an end to the U.S. trade embargo.
+Waters has visited Cuba a number of times, praising some of Fidel Castro's policy proposals.
+She also criticized previous U.S. efforts to overthrow the Castro regime and demanded an end to the U.S. trade embargo.
 In 1998, Waters wrote Castro a letter calling the 1960s and 1970s "a sad and shameful chapter of our history" and thanking him for helping those who needed to "flee political persecution".

 In 1998, Waters wrote Castro an open letter asking him not to extradite convicted terrorist Assata Shakur from Cuba, where she had sought asylum.
 Waters argued that much of the Black community regarded her conviction as false.
 She had earlier supported a Republican bill to extradite Shakur, who was referred to by her former name, Joanne Chesimard.
 In 1999, Waters called on President Bill Clinton to return six-year-old Elián González to his father in Cuba; the boy had survived a boat journey from Cuba, during which his mother had drowned, and was taken in by U.S. relatives.